Last updated: November 28, 2025

 7.3.
 Take Profit Targets

-When it comes to securing our profits, we rely on a practical and widely used method called the “measured move.”
+Securing profits often relies on a practical and widely used method called the “measured move.”

-To calculate our profit target for the triple top pattern, we measure the vertical distance from the highest of the three peaks down to the neckline.
-We then take this exact distance and project it downwards from the breakout point (where the price broke below the neckline).
+• To calculate the profit target for the triple top pattern, the trader measures the vertical distance from the highest of the three peaks down to the neckline.

 7.4.
 Example Trade